AlejandroLuisHC/Basics_OOP/README.md

 # Basics_OOP
-The main purpouse of this proyect is to get grips with PHP OOP mdoel and its syntax.
+The main purpouse of this proyect is to get grips with PHP OOP model and its syntax.

 ## Main goals in this project
 * Improve your knowledge in object-oriented programming.